Home Earthquake Emergency Kit List With Their Uses

 - Thermal Blankets.
 Use for victims who are in shock to keep them warm (unconscious or unresponsive).
 You can watch my video on how to treat shock here.
 We include 4 of these in our kit.

 - Burn Gel Dressing.
 In a case of burns, apply this Gel to the burned area.
 You can watch my video on how to treat burns here.
 We have 1 Bottle of Burn Gel in our kit.

 - Cold Packs.
 Use for treating bumps, bruises, muscle aches and swelling.
 Place gauze over skin prior to applying cold pack.
 We have 2 of cold packs in our kit.

 - Antiseptic Wipes.
-These wipes are alcohol-free and so it’s safe when cleaning out small injuries such as scrapes, cuts and abrasions and even minor burns before sticking on a bandage.
+These wipes are alcohol-free and so it’s safe when cleaning out small injuries such as scrapes, cuts and abrasions and even minor burns before covering with a dressing.
 You can watch my video on how to clean wounds here.
 We have 15 of these in our kit.

 - Cardboard Splint.
 Used in case of bone fracture to immobilize the broken bone to prevent further damage or complications.
 We have 1 Cardboard Splint in our kit.

 - Gauze Rolls.
 Use these when securing dressings on wounds, burns or a fracture.
 We include 2 rolls in our kit.